 Rental of property also used as your home.
-If you rent property that you also use as your home and you rent it less than 15 days during the tax year, don't include the rent you receive in your income and don't deduct rental expenses.
-However, you can deduct on Schedule A (Form 1040), Itemized Deductions, the interest, taxes, and casualty and theft losses that are allowed for nonrental property.
-See chapter 5, Personal Use of Dwelling Unit (Including Vacation Home).
+If you rent property that you also use as your home and you rent it less than 15 days during the tax year, don't include the rent you receive in your income.
+Also, expenses from this activity are not considered rental expenses.
+For more information, see Used as a home but rented less than 15 days under Reporting Income and Deductions in chapter 5.